-Table 127: Discovery: Discovered Accounts properties grid
+Table 128: Discovery: Discovered Accounts properties grid

-rable == 1 5 location (1 5 location of the per tree 5 location of the per t Property Description Status The discovered account may be: Managed: A discovered account that is managed.
+Property Description Status The discovered account may be: Managed: A discovered account that is managed.
 None: A discovered account that was not auto managed when discovered.
 Ignored: A discovered account that was not auto managed and was ignored from discovery.
-Disabled: A discovered account that previously had the status of Managed and then was marked Ignored.
+Disabled: A discovered account that previously had the

+Property Description status of Managed and then was marked Ignored.
 A disabled account is not removed from the Asset account list nor unconfigured as a dependent account.
 It is marked disabled and cannot be used or acted upon.

-Property Description Name The name of the account in Safeguard that maps to the discovered account associated with the asset.
+Name The name of the account in Safeguard that maps to the discovered account associated with the asset.
 This can be a local account or an Active Directory account Domain Name The domain name of the account if the account is an Active Directory account.
 Asset Name The name of the asset the account was discovered on.
 Account Discovery Job Name of the discovery schedule.
 Asset Discovery Rule The name of the Asset Discovery rule applied that discovered the account.
 Date/Time Discovered The date and time when the service or task was discovered.